During Steelers game, an all-out assault on ESPN 'Monday Night Football' crew

 This thought probably comes off a little strange coming from someone who has been in the sports media business for about 25 years, but I really don't get that worked up about the national broadcasters who call the games of local teams.
 I hardly notice them unless they make an atrocious mistake.

 Maybe it's because I do a little play-by-play on occasion, so I know how hard of a job it can be.
 Therefore I'm more forgiving.
-But there have been times where I've watched Sunday night Bengals games against the Steelers, and you would've thought that Vontaze Burfict was more liked in Pittsburgh that Cris Collinsworth.
+But there have been times when I've watched Sunday night Bengals games against the Steelers, and you would've thought that Vontaze Burfict was more liked in Pittsburgh that Cris Collinsworth.

 Last night was the first time the Steelers have been on MNF in the regular season since the new broadcast team of Joe Tessitore, Jason Witten and Anthony "Booger" McFarland got the gig.